maxkapur/maxkapur.github.io/_posts/2024-03-10-housekeeping.markdown

 - **Upgraded to Jekyll 4:**
   Jekyll is a tool for building a static HTML site out of Markdown files.
-  The built-in GitHub functionality for hosting a Jekyll blog is stuck on an old version of Jekyll which has some end-of-life dependencies, and they are
-  [stuck searching for an upgrade path](https://github.com/github/pages-gem/issues/651#issuecomment-581069671) that doesn’t break existing sites.
+  The built-in GitHub functionality for hosting a Jekyll blog uses an old version of Jekyll which has some end-of-life dependencies, and they are [stuck searching for an upgrade path](https://github.com/github/pages-gem/issues/651#issuecomment-581069671) that doesn’t break existing sites.